-Under Idaho law, a corporation may indemnify its officers and directors if such officer or director conducted himself or herself in good faith, and reasonably believed that his or her conduct was in the best interests of the corporation (in the case of official conduct), reasonably believed that his or her conduct was not opposed to the best interests of the corporation, and had no reasonable cause to believe that his or her conduct was unlawful (in the case of alleged criminal action).
+Neither Mountain West Bank's Articles of Incorporation nor its Bylaws provide for the elimination or limitation of the personal liability of its directors and officers for monetary damages.
+Under Idaho law, a corporation such as Mountain West Bank may indemnify its officers and directors if such officer or director conducted himself or herself in good faith, and reasonably believed that his or her conduct was in the best interests of the corporation (in the case of official conduct), reasonably believed that his or her conduct was not opposed to the best interests of the corporation, and had no reasonable cause to believe that his or her conduct was unlawful (in the case of alleged criminal action).